Koredotcom/docs/docs/gale/agents/agent-monitor/understanding-the-agent-monitor-interface.md

 You can also see the following metrics on the top of the page:

 * **TOTAL REQUESTS**: The total number of Gen AI node requests.
-* **Response Time**: The average response time of all the GenAI node requests.
+* **RESPONSE TIME**: The average response time of all the GenAI node requests.
 It is measured by the following two metrics:
     * **P90**: This metric represents the response time below which 90% of the requests fall.
     * **P99**: This metric represents the response time below which 99% of the requests fall.
 * **FAILURE RATE**: The percentage of instances in which the Gen AI node has failed in execution.